 Regular or Irregular

-If all angles are equal and all sides are equal, then it is regular, otherwise it is irregular
+A regular polygon has all angles equal and all sides equal, otherwise it is irregular

 Concave or Convex

 A convex polygon has no angles pointing inwards.
 More precisely, no internal angle can be more than 180°.

 If any internal angle is greater than 180° then the polygon is concave.
 (Think: concave has a "cave" in it)

 A simple polygon has only one boundary, and it doesn't cross over itself.
 A complex polygon intersects itself!
 Many rules about polygons don't work when it is complex.

 (this one's a Pentagon)

 (a "star polygon",